South Sudan: History

-The Azande have had good relations with their neighbours, namely the Moru, Mundu, Pöjulu, Avukaya, Baka, and the small groups in Bahr el Ghazal, due to the expansionist policy of their king Gbudwe, in the 18th century.
+The Azande/Zande have had good relations with their neighbours, namely the Moru, Mundu, Pöjulu, Avukaya, Baka, and the small groups in Bahr el Ghazal, due to the expansionist policy of their king Gbudwe, in the 18th century.
 In the 19th century, the Azande fought the French, the Belgians and the Mahdists to maintain their independence.
 Ottoman Egypt, under the rule of Khedive Ismail Pasha, first attempted to control the region in the 1870s, establishing the province of Equatoria in the southern portion.
 Egypt's first appointed governor was Samuel Baker, commissioned in 1869, followed by Charles George Gordon in 1874, and by Emin Pasha in 1878.

-The Mahdist Revolt of the 1880s destabilized the nascent province, and Equatoria ceased to exist as an Egyptian outpost in 1889.
+The Mahdist Revolt of the 1880s destabilised the nascent province, and Equatoria ceased to exist as an Egyptian outpost in 1889.
 Important settlements in Equatoria included Lado, Gondokoro, Dufile, and Wadelai.
-European colonial maneuverings in the region came to a head in 1898, when the Fashoda Incident occurred at present-day Kodok; Britain and France almost went to war over the region.
-In 1947, British hopes of joining South Sudan with Uganda while leaving Western Equatoria as part of the Belgian Congo were dashed by the Rajaf Conference to unify North and South Sudan.
+European colonial manoeuvrings in the region came to a head in 1898, when the Fashoda Incident occurred at present-day Kodok; Britain and France almost went to war over the region.
+Britain then treated South Sudan as a distinct entity with a different stage of development than the North.
+This policy was legalised in 1930 by the announcement of the Southern Policy.
+In 1946, without consulting Southern opinion, the British administration reversed its Southern Policy and began instead to implement a policy of uniting the North and the South.

-South Sudan has an estimated population of 8 million, but, given the lack of a census in several decades, this estimate may be severely distorted.
-The economy is predominantly rural and relies chiefly on subsistence farming.
-Around 2005, the economy began a transition from this rural dominance, and urban areas within South Sudan have seen extensive development.

 The region has been negatively affected by two civil wars since Sudanese independence: from 1955 to 1972, the Sudanese government fought the Anyanya rebel army (Anya-Nya is a term in the Madi language which means "snake venom") during the First Sudanese Civil War, followed by the Sudan People's Liberation Army/Movement (SPLA/M) in the Second Sudanese Civil War for over twenty years, from 1983 to 2005.
 As a result, the country suffered serious neglect, a lack of infrastructure development, and major destruction and displacement.
 More than 2.5 million people have been killed, and millions more have become refugees both within and outside the country.

+South Sudan has an estimated population of 12.7 million people in 2024, but, given the lack of a census in several decades, this estimate may be severely distorted.
+The economy is predominantly rural and relies chiefly on subsistence farming.
+Around 2005, the economy began a transition from this rural dominance, and urban areas within South Sudan have seen extensive development.